Determining Aid Eligibility

 - Are (or were) in a legal guardianship as determined by a court

 - An unaccompanied, homeless youth

 If you meet one of these conditions, your eligibility for federal financial aid is based on your (and your spouse's, if you are married) income and assets.
 Your expected contribution from income and assets is dependent upon your age, marital status, and/or the number of your dependents.
-The financial aid office can tell you about the need analysis formula that would be applicable to your situation.

 If you have questions regarding your dependency status for financial aid eligibility at Reed, please contact the financial aid office.